tagview/arcanist-extensions/README.md

 }
 ```

-You may also specify a configuration for each engine.
+You can also define some specific configuration for each engine.
 Below is an example that uses two [`TapTestEngines`](#tap_test_engines) with different commands:

 ```json
 {